kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 The RWDevCon app neatly handles the universal links it recognizes, but gracefully falls back to Safari for any that it doesn't.

-Besides tapping a link, you can also loading the URL directly in Safari, a `WKWebView`, a `UIWebView`, or use `openURL(_:)` on an instance of `UIApplication` to trigger your app to handle a universal link.
+Besides tapping a link, you can also load the URL directly in Safari, a `WKWebView`, a `UIWebView`, or use `openURL(_:)` on an instance of `UIApplication` to trigger your app to handle a universal link.

 Did you notice the banner at the top of the previous screenshot?
 That's a **Smart App Banner**; you'll learn more about those in the second half of the chapter.